dwinchell/appset-example/README.md

 ```

 6. Create an ApplicationSet that will deploy an example application to Spoke 1 and Spoke 2.

+Note: the commands below look up the URL for each cluster and save them to shell environment variables, which are then used in the `oc apply` command.
+By the time OpenShift receives the ApplicationSet definition, the shell has already filled in some of the values.

 ```
 oc config use-context hub
 export SPOKE1_CLUSTER_URL=$(argocd cluster list -o json | jq -r '.[] | select(.name=="spoke1").server')